-4.7.
+4.8.
 Local plan and policy framework for Zenica

 Key topics Regional level Local level Formal Plans (Zenica City, Regeneration Area) Other Local level actions Urban Development and Urban Regeneration Environmental Fund of Federation of Bosnia and Herzegovina - supporting environmental policies for sustainable development.
-It is guided by international rules and objectives towards climate change adaptation, water protection, nature and biodiversity.
-Zenica-Doboj cantonal Urban plan (2009-2029) - This Plan mainly concerns the built areas, and public urban spaces and applies to vacant land, including in the Urban Regeneration area.
-It is to note that the Master Plan of Federation of Bosnia and Herzegovina (2008-2028) is currently not yet adopted, while the Draft of the Plan needs to be taken into consideration by the House of Peoples of Bosnia and Herzegovina (Bijelić, Đorđević, 2018) Master Plan for the City of Zenica (2016-2036, adopted 2017) has been developed in conformity with the Cantonal and Federal plans and provides the framework for local development - including the further definition of specific land use, neighbourhood, infrastructural and investment plans for future trade and economic zones (Municipality of Zenica, 2018) Traffic study of City of Zenica - defines pedestrian, public transport, pedestrian transport and transport in general.
-It also sets the pedestrian paths and cycling profiles to be adapted in the Urban Regeneration area.
-Currently, the department for urban planning is working on two Regulation plans in the inner city (urban area) and working on best possible solutions in accordance with suggestions on public hearings and demands of citizens.
-Green Infrastructure The City is also currently in the process of developing a Green City Action Plan , in which creating green belts around industrial parts of the city is foreseen.
-Participation, social inclusion The open air market , which works every day selling fruits and vegetables, with a Saturday market for clothing, shoes and household linen.
+It is guided by international rules and objectives towards climate change Master Plan for the City of Zenica (2016-2036, adopted 2017) has been developed in conformity with the Cantonal and Federal plans and provides the framework for local development - including the Currently, the department for urban planning is working on two Regulation plans in the inner city (urban area) and working on best possible solutions in accordance with suggestions on public hearings and demands of citizens.
+Green Infrastructure for local development - including the further definition of specific land use, neighbourhood, infrastructural and investment plans for future trade and Green City Action The City is also currently in the process of developing a Green City Action Plan , in which creating green belts around industrial parts of the city is foreseen.
+Participation, social inclusion The open-air market , which works every day selling fruits and vegetables, with a Saturday market for clothing, shoes and household linen.

-4.8.
+4.9.
 Conclusions of the plan and policy analyses

 NBS implementation in FRC Dortmund can build on a very well-articulated planning framework and a supportive environment of several running renewal actions and programmes.
 Dortmund's Landschaftsplan focuses on qualitative improvements of nature.
 Activities in the LL need to be aligned with these initiatives and, in particular, the International Garden Exhibition (IGA) Ruhr 2027.
-While these parallel processes pose some challenges on how to ensure coordination among them, they stimulate urban transformation in the LL area and allow synergies with the foreseen NBS 1, 3, 4, 6 and 8.
+While these parallel processes pose some challenges on how to ensure coordination among them, they stimulate urban transformation in the LL area and allow synergies with the foreseen NBS 1, 3, 4, 6 and 8